ZaidAlamgir/TMP_Host/live.md

     window.currentTranslatingPostId = null;

     // Define a token to separate headline and body text during translation
-    // Using a token less likely to be treated as a translatable phrase const SEPARATOR_TOKEN = "|||||";
+    // Using a token less likely to be treated as a translatable phrase or punctuation const SEPARATOR_TOKEN = "|||||";

     window.requestLivePostTranslation = function(postId, lang) {